 TZenvironment variable at the time the replica server is started.

-Replication of Perforce servers depends upon several commands and configurables:
+Replication of Perforce servers uses several commands, configurables, and concepts.
+Among these are:

 A command that can replicate both metadata and versioned files, and report diagnostic information about pending content transfers.